Charles H. Langley

-Charles H. Langley, often known as "Chuck", is an American geneticist and evolutionary biologist who is currently a Distinguished Professor of Genetics at the University of California, Davis.
+Charles H. Langley is an American geneticist and evolutionary biologist who is currently a Distinguished Professor of Genetics at the University of California, Davis.
 His work focuses on the evolutionary forces shaping genetic variation, including mutation, recombination, natural selection, and linkage effects.
 He is known for integrating theoretical, computational, and empirical approaches in population genetics and genomics.

 Early life and education

 Langley earned his Ph.D. from the University of Texas at Austin in 1971, and subsequently conducted postdoctoral research at the University of Wisconsin–Madison.

 Career

 Langley began his career at the National Institute of Environmental Health Sciences (NIEHS) in Research Triangle Park, North Carolina, before joining the University of California, Davis in 1989.

 At UC Davis, Langley's research has centered on evolutionary genetics and population genomics, with particular emphasis on the structure of genetic variation in natural populations of Drosophila.
 He contributed to the development of approaches to infer recombination rates, detect selection, and interpret genome-wide variation.
 Langley was among the first to propose and document the existence of centromere-spanning haplotypes (cenhaps) in both humans and Drosophila.